neumino/blog/_posts/2017-07-07-eventually-trying-es6.md

 ---
 {% include JB/setup %}

-I have written some JavaScript code in the past, but still haven't really use any ES6 features for a few different reasons:
+I have written some JavaScript code in the past and still do, but I still haven't really use any ES6 features for a few different reasons:

-- I felt like most of the people jumped to ES6 because it was the new shiny thing - This is very similar to people using MongoDB because it's web scale, or React because the DOM is slow.
+- I feel like most of the people jumped to ES6 because it was the new shiny thing - but without undertanding the differences..
+This is very similar to people using MongoDB because it's web scale, or React because the DOM is slow.
 For example as a maintainer of [thinky](https://github.com/neumino/thinky), I had to [deal](https://github.com/neumino/thinky/issues/399) [with](https://github.com/neumino/thinky/issues/351)